 Since you can’t target keywords directly yet with shopping campaigns and product listing ads, the next best thing you can use are negative keywords – more specifically, three different types of negative keyword lists.

-By creating at least three different shopping campaigns, you’re able to control the conversion intent between three different levels of search intent:
+With at least three different shopping campaigns, you can match conversion intent to the three different levels of search intent:

 - Generic searches like “sneakers”